 But 76% of these contain a vulnerability.

 To make matters even worse, 9% of sites contain a vulnerability that is serious in nature, which would allow an attacker to infect a visitor’s PC, download malware, or even execute code on it.

 So 1 out of every 11 sites you visit has such a critical vulnerability.
 Chances are you visit 11 new sites every week.

 This chart below shows you the most frequently exploited types of websites.
 Most of them are general use that almost every user visits.

 Our own experience with malicious websites

-At Heimdal Security, we’ve deal with these kind of sites frequently enough to notice patterns when it comes to user infections.
+At Heimdal Security, we’ve dealt with this kind of sites frequently enough to notice patterns when it comes to user infections.

 You’ve probably dealt with these kinds of sites yourself.
 You visit a torrenting page, click on a link, and then 2-3 browser windows will pop-up in the background.

-In other cases, you’ll get popups that ask you download a new software or browser extension
+In other cases, you’ll get popups that ask you to download a new software or browser extension

 These sites run on only two things: traffic and ad clicks.
 To maximize both, they will use shady software and ad networks in order to extract as many clicks as possible from you, the end user.